Public Relations and Digital Communications

 Standard entry requirements

-To join this MA you should have a second class honours degree, 2:2 or above.
+To join this MA you should have a second class honours degree, 2:1 or above.
+Consideration will be given to applicants who have a 2:2 degree and relevant experience and satisfactory references.

 International students

 International applicants will be required to show a proficiency in English.
-An IELTS score of 6.5, with a written element of 7.0 and no element below 6.0, is proof of this.
+An IELTS score of 6.5, with no element below 6.0, is proof of this.

 We accept qualifications from all around the world.
 Find your country to see a full list of entry requirements.